rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

  <div class="mrgn-tp-md">
    <dl class="mrgn-bttm-0">
           <dt>Unfolded shape</dt>
-          <dd>A two-dimensional cutout made of six identical petal-like sections that taper, arranged around a central point.
+          <dd>A two-dimensional&nbsp;cutout made of six&nbsp;identical petal-like sections that taper, arranged around a central point.
 Each section is attached to the centre and extends outward.
-The six sections are evenly spaced around the centre. </dd>
+The six&nbsp;sections are evenly spaced around the centre. </dd>
      <dt>Option A</dt>
-          <dd>A folded three-dimensional shape with top and bottom flat polygon-shaped faces.</dd>
+          <dd>A folded three-dimensional&nbsp;shape with top and bottom flat polygon-shaped faces.</dd>
       <dt>Option B</dt>
-          <dd>A folded three-dimensional egg-like shape with a wider ring around the centre.
+          <dd>A folded three-dimensional&nbsp;egg-like shape with a wider ring around the centre.
 The shape has flat faces and many angled panels.</dd>
      <dt>Option C</dt>
-          <dd>A folded three-dimensional symmetrical egg-like shape.
+          <dd>A folded three-dimensional&nbsp;symmetrical egg-like shape.
 The top and bottom taper to smaller polygon-shaped ends.</dd>
      <dt>Option D</dt>
-          <dd>An irregular folded three-dimensional shape made of several connected angled sections.</dd>
+          <dd>An irregular folded three-dimensional&nbsp;shape made of several&nbsp;connected angled sections.</dd>
    </dl>
  </div>
 </details>